How to use TMC2208 Stepper Motor Driver with Arduino

 }

 In the `void loop()` function, there are two identical `for` loops that control a stepper motor.
 Each loop toggles the direction of the motor by changing the state of the `DIR_PIN`.
-The motor alternates between moving forward and backward, determined by whether `DIR_PIN` is set to low or high.
+The motor alternates between moving forward and backwards, determined by whether `DIR_PIN` is set to low or high.

 void loop() {